dambach/VolMeter/content/home/welcome.md

 <br>

 **VolMeter** reinvents the assessment of muscle volume in healthcare and research.
-VoltMeter's patented technology supports various application from the training athletes, rehabilitation, and clinical research.
+VoltMeter's patented technology supports various applications from the training athletes, rehabilitation, and clinical research.